blessingmad/Hello-world/README.md

 # Overview

-This is my demostration of the Hello World programme.
+This is my demostration of the Hello World programe.
 I created it to demostrate thed use of Visual Studio Code, Python and Github intergration.

 You can watch my software demo here: [Software Demo Video](http://youtube.link.goes.here)